Political Science (BS)

 Degree Audit Report

-Degree Audit reports illustrate how your completed courses fulfill the requirements of your academic plan.
-What-if reports allow you to compare the courses you have completed in your current academic plan to the courses required in another academic plan.
+Degree Audit reports illustrate how your completed courses fulfill the requirements of your academic plan, and which requirements are still outstanding.
+Degree audits also take transfer credits and test credits into account.
+"What-if" reports allow you to compare the courses you have completed in your current academic plan to the courses required in another academic plan.
 Should you have questions about either report, please consult with your academic advisor.

-To create either report:
+To create these reports:

 - Log into your ULink account.